nonpartisan-redistricting-datahub/pdv-va/README.md

 ## pgp-va

-#### _Still in progress as of 5/19/21_
+#### _Still in progress as of 5/19/21

 ## vest-va-2018

-### In review as of 5/24/2021

 RDH's partner data validation for VEST's 2018 VA files.
 VEST's raw files are available [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/UBKYRU) by searching "va".

+Our final validation report for this dataset is available [here](https://redistrictingdatahub.org/state/virginia/) by filtering for "precinct and election results".
+Note that the 2018 results are split accross three files.

 ## vest-va-2016

-### In review as of 5/24/2021

 RDH's partner data validation for VEST's 2016 VA files.
 VEST's raw files are available [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/NH5S2I) by searching "va".

+Our final validation report for this dataset is available [here](https://redistrictingdatahub.org/state/virginia/) by filtering for "precinct and election results".
+Note that the 2016 results are split accross four files.